NoFap Premature Ejaculation: Can NoFap Help With PE?

 Medication-Free Approaches for PE

-The start-stop technique, the squeeze method and pelvic floor exercises (also known as Kegels) are medication-free approaches that may prevent you from cumming before you’d like to.
+The stop-start technique, the squeeze method, and pelvic floor exercises (also known as Kegels) are medication-free approaches that may prevent you from coming before you’d like to.

-Start-stop technique.
-For the start-stop method, you’ll stimulate your penis right up until the point of orgasm, then stop until the need to ejaculate goes away.
+Stop-start technique.
+For the stop-start method, you’ll stimulate your penis right up until the point of orgasm, then pause until the need to ejaculate goes away.
 This requires some self-control, but you can get better at it with practice.

 Squeeze technique.
-The squeeze technique involves stimulating your penis and then stopping right before you orgasm.
-You’ll then apply some pressure to the head of the penis to decrease sensitization, then get back to business.
-Research shows it can work, but we recommend talking to your partner before trying it, just so nobody’s confused.
+The squeeze technique involves stimulating your penis and then stopping sexual stimulation right before you orgasm.
+Next, you’ll apply slight pressure to the head of your penis to decrease sensitisation, then get back to business.
+If you’re going to try the squeeze technique, we recommend talking to your partner beforehand so nobody’s confused.

 Pelvic floor exercises.
 Then there are Kegel exercises, which may improve your pelvic floor muscles’ stamina and give you some degree of orgasmic control to address ongoing premature ejaculation symptoms.
 You can Kegel away, but science isn’t exactly sure how many you should do — or how often you need to do them — to get desired results.

-Masturbation before sex and condom use may also help with PE.
-Both might delay ejaculation, but more research is necessary to determine the effectiveness of these methods.
+Masturbation before sex and condom use may also help delay ejaculation.

 Topical PE Treatments

-If you’re looking for over-the-counter treatments proven to help prevent or relieve PE symptoms, consider benzocaine wipes or desensitizing spray.
+If you’re looking for over-the-counter treatments proven to help prevent or relieve PE symptoms, consider benzocaine wipes.

-Benzocaine wipes have the same active ingredient as some dental numbing medications.
-When used as directed, they can be effective in improving bedroom performance and satisfaction (for both you and your sexual partner).
+Benzocaine wipes have the same active ingredient as some topical numbing medications.
+When used as directed, they can be effective at improving bedroom performance and satisfaction (for both you and your sexual partner).

-A study looked at 21 men with PE who used 4% benzocaine wipes.
-After two months of use, there was a significant improvement in average IELT.
-However, there was one major limitation with the results of this study — it’s unknown how frequently the men used the wipes.
+A small study looked at 21 men with PE who used 4% benzocaine wipes.
+After two months of use, there was a significant improvement in average intravaginal ejaculation latency time (IELT) — how long it takes to ejaculate after penetrating a vagina.

 PE Medications (Off-Label)